-NC BoS CoC is a part of a shared regional HMIS with NC-502 Durham City/Durham County CoC and NC-513 Chapel Hill/Orange County CoC, and a member of the HMIS Advisory Board.
-As such, NC BoS CoC has four primary responsibilities:
+NC BoS CoC is a part of the NC HMIS and a member of the NC HMIS Governance Committee.
+As such NC BoS CoC has four primary responsibilities:

-- Designate an HMIS Lead Agency: At the recommendation of the HMIS Advisory Board, the NC BoS CoC Steering Committee shall approve an HMIS Lead Agency to operate the regional HMIS.
-This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met. - Designate an HMIS Grantee: The NC BoS CoC Steering Committee shall designate an HMIS grantee who will be the single agency to manage HMIS funding and ensure all financial obligations are met. - Designate HMIS Advisory Board Representatives: The NC BoS CoC Steering Committee shall designate two representatives from the Continuum of Care to the HMIS Advisory Board. - 4.
-Review HMIS Advisory Board Governance Charter: The HMIS Advisory Board Governance Charter directs the governance of the regional HMIS.
-NC BoS CoC may approve or send suggestions to the HMIS Advisory Board on amendments for adoption. - Role of NC BoS CoC staff: NC BoS CoC staff, in partnership with the HMIS Advisory Board, shall ensure the following: - Consistent participation in HMIS for all federal partner-funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by federal statute (for example, domestic violence service providers), NC BoS CoC staff will support participation in a comparable database that meets HUD standards for HMIS. - HMIS is administered within NC BoS CoC in compliance with requirements prescribed by HUD. - · Oversight is provided by the HMIS Advisory Board. - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.
+- Designate an HMIS Lead Agency: At the recommendation of the NC HMIS Governance Committee, the NC BoS CoC Steering Committee shall approve an HMIS Lead Agency to operate the local HMIS as part of the statewide NC HMIS.
+This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met. - 2.
+Designate an HMIS Grantee: The NC BoS CoC Steering Committee shall designate an HMIS Grantee who will be the single agency to manage the HMIS funding and ensure all local financial obligations are met.
+The HMIS Grantee will contract with the HMIS Lead Agency to operate HMIS in NC BoS CoC.
+The contract and MOU will describe the exact responsibilities of the HMIS Lead Agency, HMIS Grantee, and Continuum of Care for meeting federal partner regulations and notice requirements. - Designate HMIS Governance Committee Representatives: NC BoS CoC Steering Committee shall designate four representatives and four alternate representatives from the Continuum of Care to the NC HMIS Governance Committee. - 4.
+Review NC HMIS Governance Committee Bylaws: NC HMIS Bylaws direct the governance of the statewide NC HMIS.
+NC BoS CoC may approve or send suggestions to the NC HMIS Governance Committee on amendments for adoption. - 5.
+Role of NC BoS CoC staff: NC BoS CoC staff, in partnership with the NC HMIS Governance Committee, shall ensure the following: - Consistent participation in HMIS for all federal partner funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by Federal Statute (for

+- example, domestic violence service providers) NC BoS CoC staff will support participation in a comparable database that meets the HUD standards for HMIS - HMIS is administered within NC BoS CoC in compliance with requirements prescribed by HUD - Oversight is provided by the NC HMIS Governance Committee - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan b.
+Point-in-Time Count